 If a response is required, start preparing a draft, but do not let this delay you in contacting us.

 The report should be accurate, factual and as far as possible based on your medical records.
 In some cases you may be asked at a later date to give evidence in court based on your report.

-Please contact Avant on 1800 128 268 to speak to one of our experts in the medico-legal advisory team before providing any information to the police or the coroner.
+Please contact Avant on 1800 128 268 to speak to our Medico-legal Advisory team if you require advice about providing information to the police or the coroner.

 Ensure that you have the patient’s consent to provide the information.

 The insurance company or solicitor should provide a written, signed and dated authority from the patient or the patient’s authorised representative (e.g. parent or guardian).